Usman-Javaid1234/test/README.md

-Im a CS student testing how to use git and github through this repo.
+I'm a CS student testing how to use git and github through this repo.